microsoft/onefuzz/src/agent/coverage/README.md

 ### Example Tool

-The `record` example demonstrates comprehensive usage of binary coverage recording and conversion to source.
+The `coverage` example demonstrates comprehensive usage of binary coverage recording and conversion to source.
 It can be built from the `coverage` crate root via the command `cargo build --examples --release.`